MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ---
 description: REST endpoints to automate publishing updates to add-ons that are submitted to the Microsoft Edge Add-ons website.
-title: Using the Microsoft Edge Add-ons Publish API
+title: Using the Microsoft Edge Add-ons API
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 08/10/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
-keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer, publish api, add-ons publish api
+keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer, add-ons api, publish api
 ---
-# Using the Microsoft Edge Add-ons Publish API
+# Using the Microsoft Edge Add-ons API

-This article, along with the [Add-ons Publish API Reference][AddonsPublishAPIRef], provides an overview of the proposed Microsoft Edge Add-ons Publish API.
+This article, along with the [Microsoft Edge Add-ons API Reference][AddonsAPIRef], provides an overview of the proposed Microsoft Edge Add-ons API.
 We look forward to your suggestions and feedback on the proposed API contracts.
 Please submit your feedback as an [Issue about the Add-ons API][GitHubMicrosoftDocsEdgeDeveloperNewIssue].

-The Microsoft Edge Add-ons Publish API provides a set of REST endpoints for programmatically publishing updates to add-ons submitted to the Microsoft Edge Add-ons website.
+The Microsoft Edge Add-ons API provides a set of REST endpoints for programmatically publishing updates to add-ons submitted to the Microsoft Edge Add-ons website.
 You can use these REST endpoints to automate the process of uploading and publishing add-ons into the Microsoft Edge Add-ons website.

 The tentative date for the availability of the APIs is December 2021.